 The Bible speaks of Jesus Christ as a sacrifice for us.
 (Ephesians 5:21) We hear quite a bit about the blood of Jesus, and sometimes this is tied in with the idea that Jesus was suffering a punishment from God for our sins.
-Some people think of sacrifice as a way of escaping God's punishment by letting it fall symbolically upon a sacrificial animal.
-This same idea is applied by some to Jesus Christ as One who took on Himself God's penalty for all our sins, and so reconciled God to us by satisfying God's "justice".
-The idea that Christ was punished, however, is not actually taught in the Bible, although He was in a symbolic sense a sacrifice.
+Some people think of sacrifice as a way of escaping God’s punishment by letting it fall symbolically upon a sacrificial animal.
+This same idea is applied by some to Jesus Christ as One who took on Himself God’s penalty for all our sins, and so reconciled God to us by satisfying God’s “justice”.
+Yet the idea that sacrifice is a punishment, and that Christ’s sacrifice was a punishment from God, is not actually taught in the Bible, although He was in a symbolic sense a sacrifice.

 Sacrifice is actually a symbol of holiness rather than punishment.
 God is loving and merciful, and has no desire to see either human or animal suffering.
 When we sin, we are not reconciled to God through punishment, but by repenting and living a good life.
 The sacrifice is then a symbol of the our desire to repent and dedicate our life to God.
 Christ was symbolically a sacrifice because He purified and sanctified Himself by His holy life.
 He is symbolically our sacrifice because He enables us to life a holy life.